simon-verbois/komga-k3s/README.md

-# Deploying Komga on K3s/Kubernetes
+# Deploying Komga on Kubernetes

 This repository contains a set of Kubernetes manifests for deploying [Komga](https://komga.org/), a free and open source comics/mangas server.